mickaeltemporao/recipes/cookies.md

 5. Add Flower Mix to Sugar Mix and Mix for 2 minutes
 6. Add Chocolate and let rest for 1 hour.
 This should give you ~1kg of cookie dough
 7. Make 45g cookies
+8. Cook in the oven at 350* Fahrenheit for 12 to 14 minutes.